facebook/flow/website/en/docs/config/options.md

 lets you configure how much of the file Flow lexes before it decides there is no relevant docblock.

+> **Note** `@flow` means "parse the file with types allowed, and run Flow"
+>`@noflow` means "parse the file with types allowed, but suppress all the errors." this is meant as an escape hatch to suppress flow without having to delete all the annotations.

 The default value of `max_header_tokens` is 10.

 #### `module.file_ext` _`(string)`_ <a class="toc" id="toc-module-file-ext-string" href="#toc-module-file-ext-string"></a>